Speak Up: Conservation Policy

 -

-North Dakotans value the great outdoors, and action must be taken to conserve our clean waters and healthy lands.
+North Dakotans value the great outdoors, and we need to take action to conserve our clean waters and healthy lands.

 -